pg-sharding/spqr/docs/Shard.md

 Type "help" for help.

 postgres=?> select  * from x ;
-ROUTER NOTICE: you are receiving messagwe from mock world shard worldmock
+NOTICE: you are receiving message from the mock world shard worldmock
 -----------
  row1